fromunda6/P6-Website_Optimization/README.md

 				compression and resizing of pizzeria.jpg achieved significant speed improvements compression of all other images
 			b).
 Configured viewport
-			c). minified html, css and JS using Grunt c).
+			c). changed instances of selector 'document.querySelector' to 'document.getElement...' as it's more specific d). minified html, css and JS using Grunt e).
 Inlined style.min.css and updated link to main.min.js

 ## Website Performance Optimization portfolio project.